ossf/Memory-Safety/workshop/proposal.md

 1. **Call for Papers:** Announce the workshop and invite paper submissions.
 2. **Paper Review:** Program committee reviews submissions and finalizes the agenda.
-3. **Promotion:** Conduct a promotional session at OSS NA to attract more participants.
+3. **Promotion:** Conduct a promotional session at different conferences to attract more participants.
 4. **Virtual Sessions:** Hold the workshop over three consecutive days, with each session lasting two hours.
 5. **Documentation:** Take minutes during sessions and breakouts, ensuring all discussions are captured.
 6. **Artifacts Creation:** Compile the outputs into papers, videos, and a final report.